rpeden/mean-fun/README.md

 # mean-fun
-Building an appusing the MEAN stack to keep my Node/Angular skills sharp.
+Building an app using the MEAN stack to keep my Node/Angular skills sharp.